 (d) Shoe laces must be tied.

-- Open neck short sleeve white shirts for both boys and girls must have the school badge on the pocket.
+9. Open neck short sleeve (Summer) and long sleeve (Winter) white shirts for both boys and girls.
 The shirt should be tucked into pants/skirts.

-10.Nails may not protrude beyond the flesh of their fingertips and may not be painted.
+12.Nails may not protrude beyond the flesh of the fingertips and may not be painted.
 A clear nail varnish is acceptable (No French manicures).

 11.Tattoos may not be visible when students are involved in school activities.

-is the wearing of a Medic Alert bracelet, a wristwatch or inconspicuous items of religious significance/crucifix.
+is the wearing of a Medic Alert bracelet, a wristwatch or inconspicuous items of religious significance.

 PRESENTATION WHEN IN SCHOOL UNIFORM

 HAIR: All students should arrive at school with their hair neat i.e. brushed and clean.
-The hair must not draw attention to a boy/girl, nor may it bring the uniform/school into disrepute.
+The hair must not draw attention to the boy/girl, nor may it bring the school into disrepute.
 Hairstyles that are deemed unacceptable will be addressed.

-- Fringes may not extend beyond the eyebrows and hair must be clipped back if it falls over the eyebrows.
+2. Fringes may not extend beyond the eyebrows.
+Hair must be clipped back if it falls over the eyebrows.

-- Hair clips, ties and bands may be black or navy.
+3. Hair clips, ties and bands may be black/navy.
 Fashion accessories are not acceptable.

-- Girls with pierced ears may wear one pair of plain small studs or a pair of thin (1mm) sleepers – one per ear to be worn in the bottom of the ear lobe.
+4. Girls with pierced ears may wear one pair of small, plain studs or a pair of thin (1mm) sleepers – one per ear to be worn in the bottom of the ear lobe.

-- No other form of body piercing will be accepted (nose rings, tongue studs etc.).
+5. No other form of body piercing will be accepted (nose rings, tongue studs, etc.).

-- Girls’ skirts may not be shorter than 5cm above the knee when kneeling and may not be rolled up at the waist.
+6. Girls’ grey skirts may not be shorter than 5cm above the knee when kneeling and may not be rolled up at the waist.

 A sound academic foundation is essential if we hope to succeed in the competitive, demanding post-school world.
 Our studies are our first priority at school and striving for excellence and self-improvement should be the norm.
 Each student owes it to himself/herself to take pride in his/her work and strive to achieve to the best of his/her ability.

-- Cheating in class tests or examinations is a serious offence and will be dealt with accordingly.
+4. Cheating in assessments or examinations is a serious offence and will be dealt with accordingly.

-- Students that do not write a midyear examination will receive an absent on their report.
-At the end of the year the November examination mark
+5. Students that do not write a Midyear examination will receive an absent on their report.
+At the end of the year, the November examination result

-will be duplicated for the midyear examination mark.
+will be duplicated for the Midyear examination result.
 Midyear examinations missed can be written for practice purposes.
 If a doctor’s note is

 24 hours of returning to school.

-- Students are required to be silent and stand when the educator enters the classroom.
-The same is required when another educator or visitor enters the classroom during a lesson.
+2. Students are required to be silent and stand when the educator enters the classroom.
+The same is required when another educator/visitor enters the classroom during a lesson.